 with her 9 yr old sister in the flash cards.
 Her big improvement is

 in her character as well.
 She is really doing great.

 Anyway, I see the results and It is great.

 Proud RC Dad shares news on his son.

 Michael C. called yesterday and told me his son Nathan had used RC since grade 7.
-He then went on to Liberty University where he became student body president and gave the commencement speech in May.
-In the Spring he will start his doctorate studies in physical therapy.
+He then went on to Liberty University where he became student body president and gave the commencement speech this last May (2007).
+In the Spring of 2009 he will start his doctorate studies in physical therapy.